mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 ## Cherry pick the groupable columns 🍒

 Before letting your users enjoy this new feature, let adapt it to you use case.
-All the columns are not interesting to perform grouping.
+All the columns are not good candidates for grouping.
-In our example of movies, grouping by title does not make sense since each movie has a different name.
+In our movies example, grouping by title does not make sense since each movie has a different name.
-You can remove the option for this specific column by setting the property `groupable` to `false` in the column definition.
+You can remove the ability to group this specific column by setting the property `groupable` to `false` in the column definition.

 <img src="/static/blog/mui-x-v5.3.0/groupable1.png" alt="remove groupable option" style="width: 100%; margin-bottom: 16px;" />